-It is best to think of “Parkinson’s Plus” syndromes as the SISTERS of Parkinson’s disease.
+It is best to think of the “Parkinson’s Plus” syndromes as the sisters of Parkinson’s disease.

-Some diseases are very similar to Parkinson’s disease.
-But the changes they produce inside the brain, and the symptoms they produce are slightly different.
+Although many diseases are similar to Parkinson’s disease, the changes they produce and their symptoms are slightly different.
 It’s why we think of these diseases as the sisters of Parkinson’s disease.
-These diseases are called the “Parkinson’s Plus” syndromes.
+Another name for them are the “Parkinson’s Plus” syndromes.

 There are three common Parkinson’s Plus syndromes.

 Which Symptoms May Indicate a Parkinson’s Plus Syndrome?

-If any of the following symptoms are present, you may have a Parkinson’s Plus syndrome.
-These symptoms are called “Red Flags” – which means that if these are present, one has to be careful.
+If you are showing any of the following symptoms, you may have a Parkinson’s Plus syndrome.
+These symptoms are red flags.
+Meaning that if you have one of these symptoms, your doctor is supposed to pause and think.

-What is the treatment of Parkinson’s Plus Syndromes?
+What is the Treatment for a Parkinson’s Plus Syndrome?

-On the whole, the treatment of Parkinson’s Plus syndromes is the same as the treatment for Parkinson’s disease itself.
+The treatment for a Parkinson’s Plus syndrome is the same as the treatment for Parkinson’s disease itself.

 Many patients respond to levodopa.
-However, the challenging part is that sometimes levodopa may not have a dramatic effect.
+However, what’s challenging is that sometimes levodopa does not have a dramatic effect.
 It may also happen that this effect may not last for many years.
-The response to treatment therefore is unpredictable – some patients with Parkinson’s plus syndromes can have a good response.
+Therefore, the response to treatment is unpredictable, although some patients with Parkinson’s Plus syndromes do respond positively.

-- In PSP, the patient frequently falls backwards because the brain areas responsible for balance are not functioning well- in this case, balance training can help.
+- In PSP, the patient frequently falls backwards because the areas of the brain responsible for balance are not functioning well.
+In this case, balance training can help.

 What is Progressive Supranuclear Palsy (PSP)?